 Michael Winterbottom quote about 9 Songs’ sex scenes via The Guardian.

-Margo Stilley and Kieran O’Brien 9 Songs image: Revolution Films.
+Margo Stilley and Kieran O’Brien 9 Songs images: Revolution Films.

-“9 Songs Sex Scenes Censorship Issues: UK & Australia Surprising Decision Irks Some” last updated in October 2019.
+“9 Songs Sex Scenes Censorship Concerns: UK & Australia Surprising Decision Irks Some” last updated in January 2020.